galvandaniel/sand-sim/README.md

 ### Linux

-Compiling sand-sim's Linux version requires the development versions of SDL2 and SDL2_image, which can be installed on Linux with the commands:
+Compiling sand-sim's Linux version requires the development versions of SDL2 and SDL2_image, which can be installed on Debian-based systems with the commands:

 ```bash
 sudo apt-get install libsdl2-dev
 sudo apt-get install libsdl2-image-dev
 ```

-Compilation of the Linux/Unix version requires clang, which can be installed with the command:
+Compilation of the Linux version requires clang, which can be installed with the command:

 ```bash
 sudo apt-get install clang
 ```

-Once clang is installed, sand-sim can be built from the project root directory with the command:
+Once clang is installed, sand-sim can be built from the project root directory using Make and the provided Makefile:

 ```bash
 make